Core Shamanism Does Not Offer Tools To Connect Us To Nature

 So no, its not indigenous knowing, it is connection to nature and knowing we are prey in an environment we share with large intelligent predators.

-Scott tries to argue that we dont have the language to connect with the Web Of Life.
-Robin Wall-Kimmerer seems to have no problem with language that connects us to nature eloquently through her writing encouraging us to go outside and imerse in it.
+Some Shamanic Practitioners argue that we dont have the language to connect to the Web Of Life.
+Robin Wall-Kimmerer seems to have no problem with language that connects us to nature eloquently through her writing encouraging us to go outside and imerse ourselves in it.

-The propaganda is as toxic as the origins of Core and Essentualist shamanism.
+The propaganda is as toxic as the origins of Core or Essentialist Shamanism.

-For a moment in the discussion, Scott fantasiszes about foraging food, hunting together, but there is no intention to learn any basic skill to achieve this.
-She has already rejected learning survival skills, she doesn't see the connection between understanding plants intimately, the practical skills to do so and connecting to the web of life or more to the point Nature.
-She is not the only teacher of New Age Rewilded Spirituality online who refuses to do any real nature connection skills while talking endlessly about connection.
-Like so many Core Shamanism Practitioners, they pedestalise indigenous people and their skills.
-Though they either suggest that survival skills are too dificult, or reject them outright as going backwards while at the same time disputing linearity.
+Fantasies about foraging food and hunting together, requires skills.
+Rejection of learning survival skills, is rejection of connection between understanding plants intimately, the practical skills to do so and connecting to the web of life or more to the point Nature.
+New Age Rewilded Spirituality pedestalise indigenous people and their skills.
+Though they either suggest that survival skills are too dificult, or reject them outright as going backwards.

 What can Chat GPT teach us about connecting with the web of life?
 Can AI become a mirror and reflect back our own consciousness?

 AI cannot connect us to nature.
 It's that simple.
-Scott seems careful to use Herners alienating language, the Web Of Life is what Herner calls nature, but it is alienating because it suggests interconnectedness without explanation, whereas a genuine Ayahuaska medicine-man/woman would be specific, they could explain the connections which make sense to their communities.
+Harners alienating language, the Web Of Life is what Harner calls nature, but it is alienating because it suggests interconnectedness without explanation, whereas a genuine Ayahuaska medicine-man/woman would be specific, they could explain the connections which make sense to their communities.

-To suggest we are language based processors essentialises humans to a narrow base cognitive functions while ignoring her own earlier comment about Australian Aboriginal trackers being able to metaphorically "run alongside what they are tracking".
-The myriad of language available to our senses is governed by our experience and learning.
-Scott is telling us SHE only understands words.
 Yet as a tracker, I understand a language of signs and the predictability of the animal i track as well as the nuances of sound in the landscape and how it can confuse.
 As a forager, the language of seasons, soil and microclimate.
 As a coppicer, the laguage of ancient woodlands & hedges, of regeneration and the ancient landscape.
-As a survivalist the language of fire, shelter, finding uncontaminated water and staying alive and the raptuous beauty.
+As a survivalist the language of fire, shelter, finding uncontaminated water and staying alive and the raptuous beauty of nature

 To connect to the web of life you need to immerse yourself in nature and be taught by practitioners who can teach about the plants which are sacred, not because they get you high, but because they are essential for our survival and they bring us close to nature so that nature can connect to us through our limbic system.

-I know Buddha sat undrr a tree.
+I know Buddha sat under a tree.
 But its a metaphor, just like 40 days in the desert.

 Comments